TheOdinProject/curriculum/ruby/basics/hashes.md

   => "sandals"
 ```

+Notice that when we call the hash's value by key, the key goes inside a pair of *brackets*, like when you're calling an array by index.

 ### Removing data

 The simple way to delete data from a hash is simply to call the value by its key and set it to zero: